Broad Chalke Services

 There were Public Meetings on 20th and 26th October 2012 and 19th April 2013 in the village hall regarding the establishment of a new community shop and post office as part of the Community Plan.

 The proposal is to create a community shop and post office (now known as Chalke Valley Stores or the Chalke Valley Community Hub) on the ground floor of the URC Chapel as Robert Fry is retiring at the end of May 2013.
 The existing Worship area will be used as a café during shop hours and also occasionally when the shop is closed.
 There will also be the existing Fair Trade items for sale, the office used by the police and Church benefice office and Village Archive on the balcony.
-Contact A Truluck telephone 01722 780562 or the Secretary, Chalke Valley Community Hub, Lodge Farmhouse, Hut & Lodge, Salisbury SP5 5LU. telephone 01725 519242.
+Contact the Secretary, Chalke Valley Community Hub, Lodge Farmhouse, Hut & Lodge, Salisbury SP5 5LU telephone 01725 519242 or the Stores Manager telephone 01722 780998 or A Truluck telephone 01722 780562.

-Planning Application Documentation showing plans and elevations, etc. (all PDF files).
+Planning Application Documentation gives links to plans and elevations, etc.

 Supporting Documentation including a full description of the proposal with sketches and funding methods (PDF file).

-NOTE: A major grant of £91,734 from Sowing Seeds (DEFRA) has now been received and building works started on 25th February 2013 and will continue until the opening date for business on 3rd June.
-The official opening will be on 22nd June 2013.
+NOTE: A major grant of £91,734 from Sowing Seeds (DEFRA) has now been received and building works started on 25th February 2013 and the opening date for business was on 3rd June 2013.
+The official opening by Sir Terry Pratchett took place on 22nd June 2013 at 11.00am.

-Progress photos of conversion of part of the Chapel into a shop
+Progress photos and Official Opening photos of conversion of part of the Chapel into a shop

 My minutes of the public meeting on 19th April 2013 at 7.00pm regarding a new shop and post office.